 A new year is starting and you might also think that it is a good time for new resolutions?
-Time for a healthier life, a happier relationship, a promotion or a job change?
+Time for a healthier life, a happier relationship, a promotion, or a job change?
 Ever made one before?
 Didn't work out?
-Don't worry, for one thing you are not alone and for another thing there might be a way to even make it this time?
-You want to try?
-Then read on.
+Don't worry, for one thing, you are not alone and for another thing, there might be a way to make it this time?
+Do you want to try?
+Then keep reading.

 Why do we often fail to keep our good intentions?

 The first few days seem promising, but before the first week is over, the good spirits leave us and we return to the familiar routine.
 Yet it is always said that failure is supposed to be so helpful.
 But what if no reorientation follows and new opportunities are missing?
 Darn it.

 "Goal has little to do with achieving results."

 What makes change so difficult?

 "Just do it," is so much harder than it sounds.
 No matter how much we visualize our goal achievement, why is it so difficult to get into action?

 James Clear describes in his bestseller "Atomic Habits" an easy way to build good habits and get rid of bad ones.
 Contrary to the widespread belief that all we have to do is set concrete and achievable goals, Clear advises against this.
 He has done it himself for years: he set goals for certain grades in school, for the weights he wanted to lift in the gym or the profits his company should make.
 He realized that achieving results depends less on the goal, i.e. the "what", and more on the system, i.e. the "how".

 "If you're an entrepreneur, your goal may be to build a million-dollar business.
 On your system, you test product ideas, hire employees and run marketing campaigns.
 If you're a musician, your goal may be to play a new song.
 Your system is how often you practice, how you break down and tackle difficult measures, and how you get feedback from your instructor," writes Clear.